 In recent years, traditional ways of delivering engineering projects have become less common.
-Instead of contractors working separately on a particular area, new, collaborative methods such as integrated project delivery are increasing in popularity.
+Instead of contractors working separately on a particular area, new, collaborative methods such as

 Integrated project delivery is a collaborative alliance which aims to integrate the best aspects of people, systems, business structures and practices to optimise the results of a project.

 For the client, this often means a smoother, coherent experience.
 The process encourages correct behaviours and communication.
-The investment each contractor has in the overall project means it is delivered to meet both the business objective and the intended budget.
+The investment each contractor has in the overall project means

 The culture produced by the proportional splitting of risk is one of the crucial reasons for IPD’s success.
 It brings about a communal atmosphere, which makes every member of the team feel secure.
 Instead of worrying about their individual roles and responsibilities, their primary concern becomes how to make the project the best it can be.

-When space restrictions don’t allow for the ideal situation of shared office space, another option is to provide a common space which everybody can meet in, even if they don’t work from there day to day.
+When space restrictions don’t allow for the ideal situation of shared office space, another option is to provide a common space which everybody can meet in, even if they don’t work from

 Transparency can ensure the project runs smoothly and reduces the risk of going over budget.
 The resulting increased sense of security means every part of the project delivery group can focus on their specialism.